 2. Semi-crystalline Polymers

 Semi-crystalline polymers are used in several commercial applications ranging from LCD TVs to plastic bags.
 However, the end-use functionality of the semi-crystalline polymer is highly dependent on the crystallization process, which can be controlled by varying the processing.
 NMR is an excellent tool for probing atomic-level structures and dynamics, making it useful for building mesoscale models of polymer crystals.
 NMR can ascertain details at the crystal/amorphous interface, the degree of disorder within the bulk of a polymer crystal, and the molecular dynamics that are associated with the disorder and paracrystallinity.
-We recently showed via 13C NMR that poly(3-hexyl thiophene), a model polymer for organic electronics applications, is disordered with the crystal and that the side chain dynamics and main chain dynamics are cooperative.
+In my previous project we showed via 13C NMR that poly(3-hexyl thiophene), a model polymer for organic electronics applications, is disordered with the crystal and that the side chain dynamics and main chain dynamics are cooperative.
 We also showed that 13C CPMAS can be used for quantifying the crystallinity of this polymer.